Antarctic expeditioners are reaching for their eye-masks as the longest day of the year approaches.

 With resupply completed at Davis in November, biologists have been out in the field undertaking a Weddell seal survey; counting 178 seals, including 66 pups, on the fast ice.

-At Casey research station the icebreaker Aurora Australis is moored in Newcomb Bay and the annual resupply is in progress, with more than 600 tonnes of supplies moving from ship to shore, including food, water, vehicles, spare parts, construction materials, personal effects and fuel (watch the resupply video).
+At Casey research station the icebreaker Aurora Australis is moored in Newcomb Bay and the annual resupply is in progress, with more than 600 tonnes of supplies moving from ship to shore, including food, water, vehicles, spare parts, construction materials, personal effects and fuel.

 Casey expeditioners will no doubt be looking forward to some time in the sun once resupply is over.